-Passive STN (Super Twisted Nematic) displays come in three major types: 1) Segment 2) Alphanumeric / Character 3) Graphic Let’s take a closer look at these 3 types of displays.
-Segment LCDs A Segment display is the type of thing you see in gas pumps, calculators, or simple meters.
-It can usually show a few … Read more What is the Difference Between Passive STN Segment, Alphanumeric, and Graphic Displays?
+Passive STN (Super Twisted Nematic) displays come in three major types: Segment Alphanumeric / Character Graphic Let’s take a closer look at these 3 types of displays.
+What are Passive STN Segment, Alphanumeric, and Graphic Displays?
+Segment LCDs A segment display is the type of thing you see in gas pumps, calculators, or simple meters. … Read more Types of Passive STN LCD Displays

 This black and white 200×200 e-paper display module is a perfect size for small, low power electronic shelf labels.
 Once the epaper’s eink image is shown, it remains visible with zero additional power!
 These e-Paper displays will retain the last image shown on their screen indefinitely, with no electrical connections and zero power consumption.
 Additional Benefits … Read more A Closer Look: Crystalfontz ePaper 200×200 1.54″ Zero-Power Display